chweekueh1/nyp-fyp-project/README.md

     python setup.py
     ```

-    This will take a while (2 to 3 minutes) as it sets up all required dependencies, including creating a virtual environment, installing Python packages, and configuring Pandoc and Tesseract OCR.
+    The Docker image will take a while to build for the first time (2 to 3 minutes) as it sets up all required dependencies, including creating a virtual environment, installing Python packages, and configuring Pandoc and Tesseract OCR.

 ---